nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 This is the only method defined in the Scraper class.
 It's job is to pass the webpage's HTML to Nokogiri's Nokogiri::HTML method which creates a Nokogiri object (NodeSet) that we call #css method on to extract data.
 It then iterates over a NodeSet and uses the #css method to grab the ...

-It passes that data to the Book class and a new book object is instantiated.
+It passes that data to the Book class where a new book instance is created.

 ```
+class MostReadBooks::CLI
+  . . .

   def list_books
     print "How many books would you like to see?
 Enter a number from 1-#{MostReadBooks::Book.all.length}: "
     @input = gets.strip.to_i